theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 4. Click **[Test Connection]** to validate the connection parameters.
 A window with a status message opens.
 5. Click **[Save]** to save your input.

-For more detailed information on the SAP connection, see [SAP Connection](./introduction/sap-connection).
+For more detailed information on establishing an SAP connection, see [SAP Connection](./introduction/sap-connection).

 ### Creating a Service